How to install a CD/DVD writer | SATA and IDE drives

 Finally, insert the mains power cord and turn on the system, the operating system will automatically recognise your new optical drive.

-The first step, after removing the case covers, is to remove the "blank" plastic front from the position in which you want to install the CD/DVD writer (fig 1.1).
-If you have a CD-ROM drive installed, then if possible leave a gap in-between the CD-ROM and the CD-WRITER, this will enable a sufficient amount of air to flow between the two drives.
+The first step after removing the case covers is to remove the "blank" plastic front from the position in which you want to install the CD/DVD writer (fig 1.1).
+If you already have an optical drive installed then if possible leave a gap in-between it and the new drive.
+This will enable a sufficient amount of air to flow between the two drives.

 Note the section we have pointed out in fig 1.2